MicrosoftDocs/powerapps-docs/powerapps-docs/user/insert-email-template.md

  - switch between list, tile, and grid views
  - search for out-of-the-box and custom templates by title, subject, description, or content of the template
  - zoom in to view templates in a new window.
 You can also navigate between templates.
- - Modify the content for a selected template
+ - modify the content for a selected template

    ![Email template selection window.](media\email-templates.png "New Email template selection window")